garethtdavies/docker-masterclass/README.md

 times an image is used, or how many parents it has.
 Because layers are referenced and not directly copied, this allows many different containers to run without the resource penalty of copying the same files and directory layouts for each separate instance, thus saving a large amount of space.
-We'll go more into how this works later in the Masterclass.

 #### 5.1 [`WORKDIR`](https://docs.docker.com/engine/reference/builder/#workdir) Directive

-So we now have a built image.
+We now have a built image.
 However, even though we've a few steps, there's a few things we could so to improve the way it's built.
 The first is to specify a working directory.
-The `WORKDIR` directive tell the Docker daemon that this is our default working directory.Think of it a bit like running `cd` to change to the directory specified before running any commands.
+The `WORKDIR` directive tell the Docker daemon that this is our default working directory.
+Think of it a bit like running `cd` to change to the directory specified before running any commands.

 With that in mind, add a new line to our Dockerfile after the `FROM` directive: